Eltaf-azizi/AI-Powered-Chess-Coach/README.md

 | 🧩 **Openings Recognition** | Detects known openings and explains their principles |
 | 🧪 **Modular Architecture** | Backend, AI, and frontend work independently but communicate through APIs |

+## 🧠 How the AI Works
+### 1. Feature Extraction
+  Each position is turned into numerical features: material, mobility, king safety, etc.

+### 2. Evaluation Model
+  A trained RandomForestRegressor predicts the strength of a position.

+### 3. Strategy Recommender
+  A classifier predicts the “type” of move (development, capture, defense, etc.)

+### 4. Feedback Generator
+  Converts AI evaluations into natural-language advice like:

+   “Consider developing your minor pieces before pushing pawns further.”